Data backup schedule

 Data backup retention schedule

-The first time BaRS creates a backup ALL files on the workstation or server are backed up.
+The first BaRS backup backs up all local files on the client unless they are excluded.
 The software checks for differences in the file structure in subsequent backups.
 After the initial backup, only new or CHANGED files are backed up, and deleted files are removed from the current backup.

 Three versions of files are held in the backup system:

 - the current file or most recently active and backed up version